 The latest statistics

-The Fire Statistics Monitor for April 2014 to March 2015 is the government’s most recent report on all fire and rescue incidents and fire casualty data to date.
+The Fire Statistics Monitor for April 2014 to March 2015 is the government’s report on all fire and rescue incidents and fire casualty data to date.
 There is good news in comparison to the same period in 2013–2014.
+Latest figures can be found here

 - Fire fatalities and non-fatal hospital casualties have both fallen by 6%.